Against Malaria Foundation

 Some of our top charities have a policy of holding funding reserves.
 In our room for more funding analyses, we typically include reserved funding as funding available to support program activities.
 We do this both to ensure consistency across top charities (as not all top charities hold reserves) and to understand the true effect of granting additional funding (i.e. whether additional funding would support undertaking additional program activities versus building or maintaining reserves).

-GiveWell maintains a list of all charities that meet our criteria, along with a recommendation to donate to our Maximum Impact Fund.
+GiveWell maintains a list of all charities that meet our criteria, along with a recommendation to donate to our Top Charities Fund (we updated the name of this fund in September 2022; more information here).
 Some donors give based on our top charity list but do not follow our donation recommendation.
 In our projections of future funding, we typically count only one year of funding that an organization receives as a result of being on our list of top charities in order to retain the flexibility to change our recommendations in future years.

 We update a top charity's room for more funding analysis more frequently if we grant funding to it more frequently.